JGCRI/GCAMUSAJobs/README.md

 `GCAMUSAJobs` utilizes GCAM-USA annual electricity generation outputs to estimate underlying capacity levels based on assumptions about capacity factors and calculate associated power sector jobs based on employment factors.
 The employment factor represents the average number of jobs created per unit of power plant activity (e.g., jobs per gigawatt).
-This method is widely used in the relevant literature^1,2^. `GCAMUSAJobs` adopts employment factors from
+This method is widely used in the relevant literature<sup>1,2</sup>. `GCAMUSAJobs` adopts employment factors from
-NREL’s Jobs & Economic Development Impacts (JEDI  ) model, which has been broadly used in the literature1,3,4.
+NREL’s Jobs & Economic Development Impacts [(JEDI)](https://www.nrel.gov/analysis/jedi/models.html) model, which has been broadly used in the literature<sup>1,3,4</sup>.
 The tool focuses on estimating direct jobs in the power sector, meaning employment directly involved in the construction, operation, or decommissioning of power plants, as opposed to indirect or induced jobs in the broader economy.

 This functionality supports the need for assessing the distributional labor impacts of energy system transition.